History of Japan

 The last shogun Tokugawa resigned in 1868, ushering in the Meiji era, named after the reigning emperor who assumed political power.
 Began leaving the country's modernization and the feudal system of the samurai, the capital was moved to Tokyo, started a strong process of Westernization and Japan would emerge as the first industrialized Asian country.
 Came a process of territorial expansion to neighboring nations, which led to militarily confront the Russian Empire and the Chinese Empire.
 On the death of Emperor Meiji, Japan had become a modern state, industrialized, with a central government and as a power in Asia, competing with the West.
 There was a social explosion due to economic and population growth and began to gain political extremism and to the 1930 military expansion accelerated, with China facing a second time.
 After the outbreak of war in Europe, Japan took advantage of the situation for the annexation of other areas of Asia.
 In 1941, diplomatic relations between Japan and the United States were strained, as U.S. President Franklin Delano Roosevelt had blocked oil supplies to Japan and froze all Japanese credits in the United States.
 On December 7, 1941 Japan attacked Pearl Harbor, which this country entered the World War II as part of "Axis Powers."
 Despite a series of early victories, defeats the Allies in battles like Midway have changed the roles in the Pacific theater.
 After the horrific atomic bombings of Hiroshima and Nagasaki, Japan submitted its unconditional surrender, so it was occupied by U.S. forces, which dismantled the army liberated the occupied areas, the political power of the Emperor was removed and the prime minister would be elected by parliament.

-e Treaty of San Francisco and grew up economically with the help of the international community.
+In 1952 Japan regained its sovereignty after the signing of the Treaty of San Francisco and grew up economically with the help of the international community.
 Politically, the Liberal Democratic Party's conservative, was ruling on an almost uninterrupted during the war.
 With the start of the Heisei era, Japan suffered an economic recession in the 1990's and socially faced a declining birth rate and rapidly aging population.
 In the early years of this century, Japan has begun to reform the practices governing post-war society, the government and the economy, which adds an important political change in 2009 with the arrival of central government administration -left.

 .............................................................................................................................................................................................................